Aerizeon/NeosUtilities/README.md

-# NeosMotionBlurOverride
+# NeosSimpleUtilities
-A Plugin for NeosVR to remove Motion Blur in desktop mode
+A Plugin for NeosVR that provides several useful utility features

 **This component is to be used for testing only.**